aleksilassila/path-tracer-elec-a7151/Meeting-notes.md

 1. Johannes is going to work on the camera class, implementing some sort of controls for camera movement and possibly parameters for FOV etc.
 2. Markus is going to work on ray bounces and emissive materials
-3. Weronica is going to remove coupling with SFML and add input functionality
+3. Weronika is going to remove coupling with SFML and add input functionality
 4. Aleksi is going to help with the Camera class and possibly work on material and reflections

 ## Project status